SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/50-connect-to-renku-session-from-your-local-vscode.md

-# How to connect to a Renku session from your local VSCode
+# Connect to a Renku session from your local VSCode

 Would you prefer to work on your Renku project from the comfort of your local VSCode rather than in the browser?
 This how-to guide shows you how to do exactly that!